But First We Brunch!

 Making the crust

-• In the bowl of your food processor , pulse together 2 cups all-purpose flour, 1 cup unsalted butter (cut into small pieces and frozen), 1 tablespoon sugar, and 1 teaspoon salt until the butter is about the size of peas, 4 to 5 pulses.
+• In the bowl of your food processor, pulse together all-purpose flour, butter (cut into small pieces and frozen), sugar, and salt until the butter is about the size of peas, 4 to 5 pulses.

 • Add lemon juice to ice water and slowly drizzle into the opening of your food processor, pulsing until the dough just barely comes together.
 Pinch some of the dough between your fingers.
 If it clings together, it's done.